Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 We are always interested in any articles that are about psychotherapy, counselling, and personal development.
 We like psychological theory just as much as we appreciate ‘how to’s‘ for making daily life easier and a good case study.
 But we don’t publish pure opinion as our aim is to educate and inspire.

 We are not too worried about length.
 Our concern is more that an article is clear and useful.
 We happily publish long, informative cornerstone pieces of 1000+ words, as well as shorter, ‘useful info fast’ pieces.
-But we tend to not drop below 800 words.
+But we tend to not drop below 800 words (although if a piece is shorter we might option it for our sister site).

 If you would rather discuss an idea before writing it, feel free to send us your thoughts with the word “pitch” in the subject line.
 If it’s your first contact with us, include your CV and a link to your writing samples, along with a few lines explaining the piece you’d like to write, and we’ll let you know if it might be something we’d publish.